dhappy/argus/README.md

 ### rake isfdb:awards

-Saves the award year, category and books into the Context graph.
+Saves the award year, category and books into the graph.

+### rake isfdb:series

+Saves the series nesting, contents and order into the graph.

 ### rake isfdb:covers